4chan: 2025 investigation by British government

 On June 10, 2025, Ofcom, the British government's communications regulator, announced an investigation into 4chan for potential violations of the Online Safety Act 2023 (OSA), which took effect in the United Kingdom in April 2025.
 According to BBC News, "Ofcom says it requested 4chan's risk assessment in April but has not had any response."
 The news agency also reported, "Ofcom has the power to fine companies up to 10% of their global revenues, or £18m — whichever is the greater number."

-On August 13, 2025, Ofcom issued a provisional decision, finding that 4chan had contravened its duties under the OSA by failing comply with two information requests from the regulator.
+On August 13, 2025, Ofcom issued a provisional decision, finding that 4chan had contravened its duties under the OSA by failing to comply with two information requests from the regulator.
 4chan's lawyer issued a statement that the website "will not pay any penalty".
 He also stated, "American businesses do not surrender their First Amendment rights because a foreign bureaucrat sends them an email".
 On August 27, 2025, 4chan along with Kiwi Farms filed a lawsuit against Ofcom in the United States.
 Ofcom initially responded, "We are aware of this lawsuit.
 Under the Online Safety Act, any service that has links with the UK now has duties to protect UK users, no matter where in the world it is based."

+On 19 March 2026, Ofcom issued 4chan a £450,000 fine for failing to implement age checks in line with the OSA.
+It also fined the site a further £20,000 for not specifying how users are protected from illegal content, and £50,000 for not carrying out an illegal content risk assessment.
+Ofcom set a deadline for 4chan to amend these breaches by April 2, after which they plan to impose daily fines for each breach of the OSA, totaling £900 per day.
+In response to the fine, 4chan's lawyer sent Ofcom an AI-generated image of a hamster and said, "In the only country in which 4chan operates, the United States, it is breaking no law and indeed its conduct is expressly protected by the First Amendment."